 Financial instruments that subject the Company to credit risk consist primarily of accounts receivable.
-The Company maintains an allowance for estimated credit losses on accounts receivable and contract assets.
-The estimate is based an amount equal to lifetime estimated credit losses which are measured as the present value of all cash shortfalls between the amount per the contract and the amount which is expected to be received.
-The present value is discounted at the effective interest rate of the financial asset.
+The Company maintains an allowance for estimated credit losses on accounts receivable.
+The estimate is based on the best assessment of the ultimate collection of the related accounts receivable balance based, in part, on the age of the outstanding accounts receivable and on its historical impairment loss experience.

 The Company provides services to diverse clients in various industries and sectors of the economy, and its credit risk is not concentrated in any particular client, industry, economic or geographic sector.
 In addition, management reviews accounts receivable past due on an ongoing basis with the objective of identifying matters that could potentially delay the collection of funds (at an early stage).
 The Company monitors accounts receivable with an internal target of working days of revenue in accounts receivable (a non-IFRS measure).
-At March 31, 2018, there were 52 working days of revenue in accounts receivable, compared to 58 days at December 31, 2017.
+At September 30, 2018 there were 62 working days of revenue in accounts receivable, compared to 58 days at December 31, 2017.
 The maximum exposure to credit risk, at the date of the interim statement of financial position to recognized financial assets is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the interim statement of financial position.

-A significant portion of the accounts receivable and contract assets are with government and public institutions.
-Accounts receivable that are neither past due nor impaired are considered by management to have no significant collection risk.
-The liquidity of customers and their ability to settle accounts receivables and contract assets are considered in assessing the impairment of such assets.
+A significant portion of the accounts receivable are due from government and public institutions.
+Receivables that are neither past due nor impaired are considered by management to have no significant collection risk.
+The liquidity of customers and their ability to pay receivables are considered in assessing the impairment of such assets.
 No collateral is held in respect of impaired assets or assets that are past due but not impaired.